dboddie-canonical-work/disgorged-docs/classic-confinement.rst

 Classic confinement
 ===================

-Classic confinement is a permissive :ref:`Snap confinement <6233>` level, equivalent to the full system access that traditionally packaged applications have.
+Classic confinement is a permissive :ref:`Snap confinement <snap-confinement>` level, equivalent to the full system access that traditionally packaged applications have.

 It’s often used as a stop-gap measure to enable developers to publish applications that need more access than the current set of interfaces and permissions allow.